 Whether you want to have a quick overview of a project before you decide how much work it will take to review thoroughly or whether you want to extract data that can be used for quality assessment, lexiQA's QA report is there to provide it.
 Customise your environment by using filters and different view modes in order to keep your work flowing and never lose sight of the flexibility that the cloud can provide.

-lexiQA’s terminology checks have been designed with user experience as the biggest priority.
-A selection of supported resources (like termbases, brand name lists and blacklisted words in a variety of formats) and features (like bidirectional checks and case-sensitive checks) allows you to drill down in the QA process and focus on what’s important for you and your clients.
+lexiQA's terminology checks have been designed with user experience as the biggest priority.
+A selection of supported resources (like termbases, brand name lists and blacklisted words in a variety of formats) and features (like morphological, bidirectional and case-sensitive checks) allows you to drill down in the QA process and focus on what's important for you and your clients.

 Even though spellchecking is something that we take for granted when it comes to quality assurance, the challenges posed by morphologically rich and low-resource languages cannot be easily addressed with traditional spellchecking approaches which rely on wordlists. lexiQA uses continuously updated proprietary dictionaries for all locales.
 As for those morphologically challenging languages like Burmese, Thai and the Indic locales, we have developed sophisticated algorithms enhanced with the latest advancements in NLP, which can dramatically reduce noise.

 It is not uncommon for technical and marketing content to feature numerous proper names, like names of organisations, people or brands, most of which would be unknown to a spellchecking dictionary. lexiQA has developed a custom Named Entity Recognition (NER) module which can be deployed alongside our spellcheckers to identify and filter out all those names that could create unnecessary noise in your quality assurance workflow.